jjmontesl/cubesviewer/doc/guide/cubesviewer-model.md

 The `cv-formatter` value is a Javascript expression that returns a formatted string.

-You can use the `Math.formatnumber` function, added by CubesViewer, which formats a number the given number of decimal places and optional thousands separator.
+You can use the `Math.formatnumber` function (added by CubesViewer) which formats a number the given number of decimal places and optional thousands separator.

 Remember to restart your Cubes server when changing cube metadata in order for the changes to be picked up.